redshaaro/redshaaro/README.md

 - 👋 Hi, I’m @redshaaro
-- 👀 I’m interested in web development, artficial intelligence and offensive web security
+- 👀 I’m interested in web development and offensive security
-- 🌱 I’m currently learning reiforcment learning
+- 🌱 I’m currently learning MERN development
 -
 - 📫 How to reach me .....
 01146004472